gyb357/langchain_chatbot/README.md

 # Introduction

-## Document-based RAG-LangChain Chatbot
+## 📑 Document-based RAG-LangChain Chatbot
 This repository implements a RAG (Retrieval-Augmented Generation) based chatbot system that runs entirely in a local environment.
-It processes various document formats such as PDF, TXT, and CSV to answer questions using LangChain framework and provides an intuitive interface through Streamlit.
+It processes various document formats such as PDF, TXT, and CSV to answer questions using the LangChain framework and provides an intuitive interface through Streamlit.
 The system is designed to work without relying on external services, making it suitable for private or sensitive data applications.

-## What is RAG?
+## 💡 What is RAG?
 RAG is a hybrid AI framework that combines the power of retrieval systems with generative language models to create more accurate, reliable, and contextually relevant responses.

 ![rag_image_0](images/rag_image_0.png)